vyta/bedrock/gitops/rings/README.md

 Each service or microservice is a subcomponent, and is mapped to a service path/folder in the HLD repo (e.g. `source: hello-rings`).

-When adding a new service to the Rings workflow, the developer will need to:
+When adding a new service to the rings workflow, the developer will need to:
   1. Update the **root** `component.yaml` by adding a new subcomponent for the service.
   2. Add a new path (folder) in the Cluster HLD Repo that associates to that service.
 The folder should include a `component.yaml` that sources the serivce and all of its rings (git branches):